Frances Shand Kydd: Later years and death

-Death and burial

-Frances died at her home in Scotland on 3 June 2004, aged 68, following a long illness that included Parkinson's disease and brain cancer.
-Her funeral was held at St Columba's Cathedral in Oban on 10 June, attended by her children, sister and grandchildren, including Princes William (who gave a reading) and Harry.
-Their father, her former son-in-law, Charles, did not attend, as he was travelling to Washington to represent the Royal Family at the state funeral of the former US President Ronald Reagan the following day.
+Frances died following a long illness that included Parkinson's disease and brain cancer, at her home in Scotland, on 3 June 2004, aged 68.
+Her funeral was held at St Columba's Cathedral in Oban on 10 June, attended by her children, sister, and grandchildren, including Princes William (who gave a reading) and Harry.
+Her former son-in-law, Charles, did not attend, as he was travelling to Washington to represent the Royal Family at the state funeral of the former US President Ronald Reagan the following day.
 Frances was buried in Pennyfuir Cemetery in Oban, Argyll and Bute.

 Biography

 In 2001, Maxine Riddington published a biographical book about her, entitled Frances: The Remarkable Story of Princess Diana's Mother.